designer2k2/EMUcan/README.md

 In the EMU Black, set the CAN-Bus speed to 500 Kpbs and enable "Send EMU stream over CAN-Bus".

+The CAN-Bus speed can be modified, see in the examples on how to do it depending on the hardware.

 The EMU Stream base ID can be changed, the begin function takes this as parameter.